-I can think of one man who dedicated his ENTIRE life sharing the message of the gospel to ALL.
-Feed my sheep he did and he has done it NOT to receive glory for himself…God received ALL the glory.
+I can think of one man who dedicated his ENTIRE life to sharing the message of the gospel with ALL.
+Feed my sheep He did and He has done it NOT to receive glory for Himself…God received ALL the glory.

-When I consider what legacy I want to be remembered by I think of the Reverend Billy Graham:
+When you consider what legacy you want to be remembered by, like me, you think of Reverend Billy Graham, right?

 Resource: JUST AS I AM: The Autobiography of Billy Graham, HarperCollins Publishers, 1997.

 Billy was born on November 7, 1918, in a small town outside of Charlotte, North Carolina, and grew up on the family dairy farm.